 In November 2015, Novus entered into a license agreement with Scientific Development and Research, Inc. and Otodyne, Inc. granting Novus exclusive worldwide rights to develop and commercialize surfactant-based products.
-Under the terms of the agreement, Novus is obligated to use commercially reasonable efforts to seek approval for and commercialize at least one product for OM in the United States and key European markets (France, Germany, Italy, Spain, and the United Kingdom).
+Under the terms of the agreement, Novus is obligated to use commercially reasonable efforts to seek approval for and commercialize at least one product for otitis media in the U.S. and key European markets (France, Germany, Italy, Spain, and the United Kingdom).
 Novus is responsible for prosecuting, maintaining, and enforcing all intellectual property and will be the sole owner of improvements.

-In December 2015, Otodyne completed transfer of all technology, including the active investigational new drug application ("IND"), to Novus.
-Novus is obligated to pay up to \$42.1 million in development and regulatory milestones if OP0201 is approved for three indications in the United States, two in Europe, and two in Japan.
+In January 2016, Otodyne completed transfer of all technology, including the active investigational new drug application (IND), to Novus.
+Novus is obligated to pay up to \$42.1 million in development and regulatory milestones if OP0201 is approved for three indications in the U.S., two in Europe, and two in Japan.
 Novus is also obligated to pay up to \$36.0 million in sales-based milestones, beginning with sales exceeding \$1.0 billion in a calendar year.
 Novus is also obligated to pay a tiered royalty for a period up to eight years, on a country-by-country basis.
 The royalty ranges from low-single to mid-single percent of net sales.
-The Company made a \$300,000 milestone payment in March 2019 related to the first patient enrolled in a phase 2 study.
-There were no other milestones achieved during the years ended December 31, 2019 or 2018.